SimplePixelFont/spf.rs/res/articles/GettingStartedInRust.md

 }
 ```

-This is a lot to take in, luckily in Rust we dont need to write a [`core::Layout`] struct
+This is a lot to take in, luckily in Rust we don't need to write a [`core::Layout`] struct
 directly, instead we turn to the [`crate::ergonomics`] module which provides the
 [`ergonomics::LayoutBuilder`] struct.
 Keep in mind that the [`crate::ergonomics`] module is only
 availible in Rust.
 Lets use the [`ergonomics::LayoutBuilder`] to create the same